FedMG/number_guess-psql-db-bash/README.md

 # Number Guess Database & Bash Script Project

-This project is a database for a number guess game using PostgreSQL that tracks user data, its games played and the best score.
-Additionally, a Bash script has been created to interact with the game and play it.
+This project use a database using PostgreSQL for a number guess game bash script that tracks user data, the games played and the best score.

 ## Database Tables